bruno-ruotolo/DrivenPass/README.md

 npm start
 ```

-You can now access the API's endpoints locally, user the Prisma Migrations to create your database:
+You can now access the API's endpoints locally, use the Prisma Migrations to create your database:

 ```git
 npm prisma migrate dev